 - d.
-Click Save Changes to save the authentication chain. - 5.
+Save your changes. - 4.
 Test your authentication chain as follows: - a.
-Navigate to a URL similar to the following: http://openam.example.com:8080/openam/XUI/?realm=/ #login/&service=myPasswordlessAuthChain

-A login screen prompting you to enter your user ID appears.

-4.3.2.
+Logout of AM, and then navigate to a URL similar to the following: http://openam.example.com:8443/openam/XUI/?realm=/#login/&service=myPasswordlessAuthChain - A login screen prompting you to enter your user ID appears. - b.
+Follow the procedure described in "To Perform Authentication using Push Notifications" to verify that you can use the ForgeRock Authenticator app to perform multi-factor authentication.
+If the chain is correctly configured, authentication is successful and AM displays the user profile page, without having to enter a password.

 Creating Authentication Chains for One-Time Password Authentication